puresec/addressparser/README.md

+# MALICIOUS PACKAGE CREATED FOR TEST PURPOSES - DO NOT INSTALL
 # addressparser

 Parse e-mail address fields.
 Input can be a single address (`"andris@kreata.ee"`), a formatted address (`"Andris Reinman <andris@kreata.ee>"`), comma separated list of addresses (`"andris@kreata.ee, andris.reinman@kreata.ee"`), an address group (`"disclosed-recipients:andris@kreata.ee;"`) or a mix of all the formats.